 Want to attract flying squirrels in your backyard?

-Follow this guide properly and you’ve a full proof plan to have one in your backyard.
+Follow this guide properly and you have a foolproof plan to attract flying squirrels in your backyard.

 Watching flying squirrels glide from tree to tree can be an exciting experience for children and adults alike!

 Despite their name, flying squirrels don’t fly; they glide.
 They have a special skin membrane called the patagium, which extends from their wrists on their front legs to their ankle on their back legs.
 As the squirrel glides, they also use its tail as a rudder to help stabilize them.

 Gliding in a downward position, they have been found to travel a distance of 150 feet.
 Once they reach their target, flying squirrels will typically scurry around the back of the tree to escape predators.

 Flying squirrels have a lifespan of around six years in the wild, and up to fifteen years when living in a zoo.

 Where do Flying Squirrels Live?